utfsm-eg2-data-analysis/simulations/README.md

 For the interactive mode, the output files will be produced in `${TOPOUDIR}/ifarm/${run}`.
 And for the farm mode, they will be produced in `${TOPOUDIR}/farm/${run}`.

-For example, to send 10 jobs that generate 3502 events with at least one omega meson (pid = 223) in their final state, for Deuterium target, one should execute:
+For example, to send 10 jobs that generate 3500 events with at least one omega meson (pid = 223) in their final state, for Deuterium target, one should execute:
 ```
 ./run_particleSim.sh --mode 1 --Nevts 3502 --targ 0 --pid 223 --bkg 0 --run1 1 --run2 10
 ```

-Another example, to run a quick interactive test.
+Another example, to run a quick interactive test of 10 events.
 ```
-./run_particleSim.sh --mode 0 --Nevts 102 --targ 0 --pid 2212 --bkg 0 --run1 0 --run2 0
+./run_particleSim.sh --mode 0 --Nevts 12 --targ 0 --pid 2212 --bkg 0 --run1 0 --run2 0
 ```

 A more recent example, to run a quick interactive test of background simulations for eta mesons (pid = 221).
 ```
-./run_particleSim.sh --mode 0 --Nevts 102 --targ 0 --pid 221 --bkg 1 --run1 0 --run2 0
+./run_particleSim.sh --mode 0 --Nevts 12 --targ 0 --pid 221 --bkg 1 --run1 0 --run2 0
 ```

 Lastly, one can type `./run_particleSim.sh` with no arguments to obtain a reminder of the instructions.